 Smokey’s is where to head for a casual slap-up meal American style.
 There are ribs slathered in housemade BBQ sauce, decent burgers (200-gram burgers of USA beef), massive porterhouse steaks and of course hand-cut fries and slaw.

-Kids eat free: Kids Eat Free on weekends – get one kid’s meal free (like baby back ribs, chicken sliders or a grilled cheese sandwich all served with fries, a drink and a cookie) with any adult main course.
+Kids eat free: On Saturdays, get one kid’s meal free (like baby back ribs, chicken sliders or a grilled cheese sandwich all served with fries, a drink and a cookie) with any adult main course.
 Valid for children 10 and younger, from 11:30am to 3pm only.

 Parents will love: The good ‘ol American fare and the very casual atmosphere.